Cancer care in Germany

 Activities and milestones

-Initiated in 2017 and still ongoing, the All.Can Germany initiative aims to optimise the patient pathway in cancer care.
-A number of activities are planned throughout the year, including the All.Can roadshow has been an integral part of achieving that goal.
+Initiated in 2017, the All.Can Germany initiative aims to optimise the patient pathway in cancer care.
+The All.Can roadshow has been an integral part of achieving that goal.

 The roadshow consists of a series of events at locations across Germany.
-It will provide a platform for stakeholders to discuss with policymakers crucial challenges in the current cancer patient pathway.
-It aims to identify best practice at each location.
+It provides a platform for stakeholders to discuss crucial challenges in the current cancer patient pathway with policymakers, and aims to identify best practice at each location.